 1. Study a Book of the Bible

 This can be a great way to get started if you’re not quite ready to jump into a full read through of the whole Bible, or even the New Testament.
-Wouldn’t you know, our good friend Beka has just published a workbook that will help you do exactly that, and maybe by the time you finish this one there will be another one available!
+There are lots of resources out there to help you do this, such as:

 I really cannot more highly recommend this study.
 I know you will be blessed by it.
 Buy it today!
 Just click the photo of the workbook.